 As far as we know Bach and Weiss had rather intense contacts and even a kind of friendship that once led to competition in playing fantasias and fugues.
 This probably inspired Bach to add more lute colors to his compositional palette and definitely contributed to Weiss' compositional strive for deep and complex large scale works compared to Bach's keyboard suites.

-This year's Early Music Season is eagerly awaited by the Chinese early music lovers, regular and devoted audience of the festival.
-The programme should not disappoint their expectations, as it includes not only some of the most famous masterpieces, but also no less captivating arias by Georg Friedrich Händel, rarely performed at this type of events.
+The concerts were attended by the Chinese early music lovers, regular and devoted audience of the Early Music Season.
+The festival programme did not disappoint their expectations, as it included not only famous masterpieces, but also no less captivating Händel’s arias, rarely performed at this type of events.